 How much sun does fennel require to grow?

-You may find fennel growing as a volunteer plant in some gardens.
-When it flowers, the seeds get transported by the wind or birds, and they grow wherever they land.
-With that said, the fennel does not seem to need an awful lot of attention or extra feeding.
-Provide well-draining soil rich in organic matter, and you will be all set.
+Fennel does not seem to need an awful lot of attention or extra feeding.
+Provide a well-draining soil rich in organic matter, and you will be all set.

 How much water does the fennel need?